Torbraw/react-permissions-implementation/README.md

 ## How it works

-There is two main components to this implementation, the `useAuth.tsx` hook and the `permission-gate.tsx` components.
+There is two main components to this implementation, the `useAuth.tsx` hook and the `permission-gate.tsx` component.

 ### useAuth.tsx